PoliteknikBrunei-SOP/docker-laravel/readme.md

 ## Teach me how to use it!

-Clone this repo and follow the lesson on PB LMS SOP.
+Clone this repo and follow the lesson on PB LMS DOP.

 ## Credit
 This repo was based on Chris Fadao's [Shipping Docker PHP-app](https://github.com/shipping-docker/php-app)